Amidah: Shabbat

-On Shabbat, the middle 13 benedictions of the Amidah are replaced by one, known as Kedushat haYom ("sanctity of the day"), so that each Shabbat Amidah is composed of seven benedictions.
+On Shabbat, the middle 13 blessings of the Amidah are replaced by one, known as Kedushat haYom ("sanctity of the day"), so that each Shabbat Amidah is composed of seven blessings.
 The Kedushat haYom has an introductory portion, which on Sabbath is varied for each of the four services, and short concluding portion, which is constant:

 Our God and God of our Ancestors!
 Be pleased with our rest; sanctify us with Your commandments, give us a share in Your Torah, satiate us with Your bounty, and gladden us in Your salvation.
 Cleanse our hearts to serve You in truth: let us inherit, O Lord our God, in love and favor, Your holy Sabbath, and may Israel, who loves Your name, rest thereon.
 Praised are You, O Lord, who sanctifies the Sabbath.

-On Sabbath eve, after the congregation has read the Amidah quietly, the reader repeats aloud the Me'En Sheva, or summary of the seven blessings.
-The congregation then continues:
+On Sabbath eve, after the congregation has read the Amidah quietly, the reader repeats aloud the Me'ein Sheva, or summary of the seven blessings.
+Although this is a repetition intended to be recited by the leader aloud, the common Ashkenazic practice (except for those who follow the Vilna Gaon) is that the congregation recites the middle part aloud, and then the leader repeats it:

-Shield of the fathers by His word, reviving the dead by His command, the holy God to whom none is like; who causeth His people to rest on His holy Sabbath-day, for in them He took delight to cause them to rest.
+Shield of the fathers by His word, who revives the dead by His command, the holy God to whom none is like; who causes His people to rest on His holy Sabbath-day, for in them He took delight to cause them to rest.
 Before Him we shall worship in reverence and fear.
-We shall render thanks to His name on every day constantly in the manner of the benedictions.
-God of the 'acknowledgments,' Lord of 'Peace,' who sanctifieth the Sabbath and blesseth the seventh [day] and causeth the people who are filled with Sabbath delight to rest as a memorial of the work in the beginning of Creation.
+We shall render thanks to His name on every day constantly in the manner of the blessings.
+God of praises, Lord of peace, who sanctifies the Sabbath and blesses the seventh [day], and causes the people who are filled with Sabbath delight to rest, as a memorial of the work in the beginning of Creation.